jekymin8232/vitalguardai-com/README.md

 ### "Freedom is not free."

 The United States and Europe have already paid trillions of dollars in the pursuit and defense of freedom.

+The unfortunate reality is that the United States and Europe are already exhausted by many of the challenges they have faced.
+As a result, they may be reluctant to commit additional trillions of dollars to new efforts.

 This is simply a metaphor and a thought experiment about the value of open discussion in society.

 ## Even imagination should not be controlled.